TumilaraEmmanuel/NETWORKWALKS-TUMILARAEMMANUEL-B083-WK3-PASSWORD-CRACKING/README.md

 ### 🎯 Objective

-Crack the password of a password-protected PDF using John the Ripper (JTR) and its graphical interface, Johnny.
+Crack the password of a password-protected PDF using John the Ripper (JTR) and its graphical interface, Johnny GUI .

 ### 🛠️ Tools Used